First published 19 February 2019, last updated 19 January 2023.

 Payroll has been a hot topic in the news lately.
-One reason is the announcement that Single Touch Payroll will now be obligatory for businesses of all sizes from July 1, 2019.
-Another reason is that those payroll “scandals” just keeps on coming.
+Since the introduction of Single Touch Payroll being obligatory for businesses, it’s seen payroll “scandals” skyrocket.

-As the Australian payroll scene has just undergone a major renovation, we thought it would be timely to round up (in no particular order) the 19 biggest payroll scandals to hit national headlines from the recent years.
+As the Australian payroll scene has undergone a major renovation in the past few years, we thought it would be timely to round up (in no particular order) the 24 biggest payroll scandals to hit national headlines in recent years.

 So without further ado, here they are.